Professor Timothy J Heaton

 I became an academic because I like learning about new things.
 Through INTCAL, I am lucky to work with an international team of academics from a wide spectrum of disciplines – including geoscientists, archaeologists, geochemists, oceanographers, physicists and modellers.
 I never expected to work across these subjects when I began studying mathematics as an undergraduate.
 I am particularly interested in applied statistics research, bringing together expert teams and knowledge from a wide range of fields, and demonstrating the benefits that a statistician’s perspective can bring to interdisciplinary projects.

 Radiocarbon dating is the most frequently-used dating technique to study the past 55,000 years and is vital to fields such as archaeology and geoscience to date everything from the oldest modern human bones to historic climate patterns.
-Archaeologists can use the calendar dates that INTCAL provide to help make decisions about restoring historic monuments or study the demise of the Neanderthals, while geoscientists on the Intergovernmental Panel on Climate Change (IPCC) rely upon our work to find out about what the climate was like in the past to better understand and prepare for future changes.
+Archaeologists can use the calendar dates that INTCAL provide to help make decisions about restoring historic monuments or to study the demise of the Neanderthals, while geoscientists on the Intergovernmental Panel on Climate Change (IPCC) rely upon our work to find out about what the climate was like in the past to better understand and prepare for future changes.

 Radiocarbon dating was first developed in 1949.
 It depends upon two isotopes of carbon called stable 12C and radioactive 14C.
 While a plant or animal is alive it takes in new carbon, so has the same ratio of these isotopes as its surroundings at the time.
 But once an organism dies it stops taking in new carbon, the stable 12C remains but the 14C decays at a known rate.
 By measuring the ratio of 14C to 12C left in an object the date of its death can be estimated.
 If the level of atmospheric 14C were constant, this would be easy.
 However, it has fluctuated significantly throughout history.

 To date organisms precisely, scientists need a reliable historical record of 14C variation over time to accurately transform radiocarbon measurements into calendar ages.
 INTCAL provides this link.
 We develop three internationally-agreed curves dependent upon where the object to be dated is found: IntCal20 for the Northern Hemisphere, SHCal20 for the Southern Hemisphere, and Marine20 for the world’s surface oceans.
-I help on all of these curves.
+I work on all of these curves.
 You can find a podcast (interviewing myself and my colleague Edouard Bard) where we discuss our work at:

 https://www.science.org/content/podcast/folate-debate-and-rewriting-radiocarbon-curve.